Skip to main content

 Students with a degree awarded outside the UK must also meet the University's minimum English language requirements.

-Non-EU international students who need a student visa to study in the UK should check our web pages on UKVI-compliant English language requirements.
+International applicants who need a student visa to study in the UK should check our web pages on UKVI-compliant English language requirements.
 The University also provides pre-sessional English language courses if you do not meet the minimum English language requirement.

-For additional information please see our entry requirements
+For general information please see our overview of entry requirements

-International applicants can find out what qualifications they need by visiting Your Country
+International applicants can find out what qualifications they need by visiting our international country pages.

 Most aerospace engineering graduates seek careers in companies directly or indirectly linked to the aerospace industry.
-However, the skills and knowledge you acquire are also be relevant to other sectors such as the automobile, engineering process, oil and gas, electronics, electrical engineering and renewable energy industries.
+However, the skills and knowledge you acquire are also relevant to other sectors such as the automobile, engineering process, oil and gas, electronics, electrical engineering and renewable energy industries.

-Our BEng/MEng graduates from Aerospace Engineering course have secured work/placement opportunities with Airbus, BAE Systems, EDF Energy, Rolls-Royce, GE Aviation, Qinetiq, Cobham, Jacobs Engineering Group, Cummins, Labman Caterpillar and others.
+Our BEng/MEng graduates from Aerospace Engineering course have secured work/placement opportunities with Airbus, BAE Systems, EDF Energy, Rolls-Royce, GE Aviation, Qinetiq, Cobham, Jacobs Engineering Group, Cummins, Labman, Caterpillar and others.

 International applicants - find out what qualifications you need by selecting your country below.